-Following execution of the above addendum, the grantmaking entity will receive an up-front payment of a portion of its administrative fee, as outlined in the final agreement.
-Any remaining administrative costs will be processed as reports are received and approved.
+Following execution of the above addendum and progress against technical assistance and training goals, the grantmaking entity will receive an upfront payment to disburse as grants to eligible small businesses as well as reimbursement for administrative costs as outlined in the final agreement.
+Any remaining grant disbursement funds and administrative costs will be processed as reports are received and approved.

-Eligibility Requirements for Dream Fund Program Centers
+Eligibility Requirements for Grantmaking Entities